 Artists: Russell Bingham, Gordon Harper, David Janzen, Paul Murasko and Verna Vogel.

-Exhibition is a combination of the three artists unique talents.
-Through their art work the viewer is treated to a compelling show that will stay with them for years to come.
+The exhibition is a combination of the three artists’ unique talents.
+Through their artwork, the viewer is treated to a compelling show that will stay with them for years to come.
 A reflection of the complex world we live in, these artworks provide us with both unexpected answers and even more interesting questions.
 The threat that ties them all together is a deep love for the natural world contrasted with the sometimes confusing challenges of our times.

 Jane Ash Poitras – exposing secrets of our history, specifically in regard to Residential Schools and co-opting of Indigenous spiritualism by non-indigenous society.

 The word imprint can be defined in two ways.
 As a verb it can mean baking a distinctive mark or impression; the act of stamping or printing on a surface.
-As a noun imprint can refer to something or someone that affects another deeply as to mind or feelings.
-Both of these uses of the word are appropriate when describing the artistic media of print making.
-First, the term can be used to describe the various methods of print making used to create print-based art works.
+The noun imprint can refer to something or someone that affects another deeply as to mind or feelings.
+Both of these uses of the word are appropriate when describing the artistic media of printmaking.
+First, the term can be used to describe the various methods of printmaking used to create print-based artworks.
 Secondly, the word imprint can refer to those artists who have made an impression in the visual arts and the cultural life of a region through their artistic efforts.
-Over the 20th and 21st century print making as a form of artistic expression has definitely made its mark on the visual arts in Alberta.
-This exhibition acknowledges the importance of this media within the visual arts and some of the individuals responsible for the stature of print making within the province and on the national and international art stages.
+Over the 20th and 21st centuries printmaking as a form of artistic expression has definitely made its mark on the visual arts in Alberta.
+This exhibition acknowledges the importance of this media within the visual arts and some of the individuals responsible for the stature of print-making within the province and on the national and international art stages.

 Art and Design in the 21 Century